 See also State v.
 Jensen, 2004 WI App 89, 272 Wis.
-2d 707, 684 N.W.2d 136, 03-0106.
+2d 707, 684 N.W.2d 136,

 Sub.
-(3) provides, as separate elements of the crime, the requirement that the con-duct be inconsistent with the duties of one's office and the requirement that the conduct be done with intent to obtain a dishonest advantage.
+(3) provides, as separate elements of the crime, the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement that the conduct be inconsistent with the duties of one's office and the requirement with the duties of one's office and the requirement with the duties of one's office and the requirement with the duties of one's office and the requirement with the duties of one's office and the requirement with the duties of one of one's office and the requirement with the duties of one duct be done with intent to obtain a dishonest advantage.
 Although both elements may be proved through the same transaction, there must nevertheless be proof as to both elements.
-The state is required to prove beyond a reasonable doubt that the bein elements.
-The state is required to prove beyond a reasonable doubt that the defendant exercised his or her discretionary power with the purpose to obtain a dis-honest advantage.
+The state is required to prove beyond a reasonable doubt that the both elements.
+The state is required to prove beyond a reasonable doubt that the defendant exercised his or her discretionary power with the purpose to obtain a dishonest advantage.
 Guilt of misconduct in office does not require the defendant to have acted corruptly.
 State v.
 Jensen, 2007 WI App 256, 06-2095.
 See also State v.
 Schultz, 2007 WI App 257, 306 Wis.
 2d 598, 743 N.W.2d 823, 06-2121.

 946.13 Private interest in public contract prohibited.
-(1) Any public officer or public employee who does any of the following is guilty of a Class I felony:

-(a) In the officer's or employee's private capacity, negotiates or bids for or enters into a contract in which the officer or employee has a private pecuniary interest, direct or indirect, if at the same time the officer or employee is authorized or required by law to participate in the officer's or employee's capacity as such officer or employee in the making of that contract or to perform in regard to that contract some official function requiring the exercise of discretion on the officer's or employee's part; or

-(b) In the officer's or employee's capacity as such officer or employee, participates in the making of a contract in which the officer or employee has a private pecuniary interest, direct or indirect, or performs in regard to that contract some function requiring the exercise of discretion on the officer's or employee's part.

-(2) Subsection (1) does not apply to any of the following:
+- (1) Any public officer or public employee who does any of the following is guilty of a Class I felony: - (a) In the officer's or employee's private capacity, negotiates or bids for or enters into a contract in which the officer or employee has a private pecuniary interest, direct or indirect, if at the same time the officer or employee is authorized or required by law to participate in the officer's or employee's capacity as such officer or employee in the making of that contract or to perform in regard to that contract some official function requiring the exercise of discretion on the officer's or employee's part; or - (b) In the officer's or employee's capacity as such officer or employee, participates in the making of a contract in which the officer or employee has a private pecuniary interest, direct or indirect, or performs in regard to that contract some function requiring the exercise of discretion on the officer's or employee's part. - (2) Subsection (1) does not apply to any of the following: